 Inside Out | Book Report

-When I have the chance to read "for pleasure," my interests include true crime, meditation, romantic fiction, preventing caregiver burnout, DIY home decor hacks.
+When I have the chance to read "for pleasure," my interests include true crime, meditation, romantic fiction, preventing caregiver burnout, and DIY home decor hacks.

 Recently, I finished Demi Moore's memoir, Inside Out.
 Typically, I don't read reviews on books or movies prior to reading or seeing them.
 I prefer to form my own opinions, experience my own journey.